Smaller communities prepare for onslaught of virus patients

 In New Orleans, doctors and hospital officials are seeing an increased number of patients needing intensive care and working to avoid the possible overwhelming of their systems.
 Louisiana officials are considering housing patients in hotels and a convention center in New Orleans.

-Executives with Ochsner Health system, which has facilities across much of south Louisiana, said they have urged staff to conserve personal protective equipment — in some cases safely reusing masks and patients’ gowns — to avoid falling short as needs rise.
+Executives with Ochsner Health system, which has facilities across much of south Louisiana, said they’ve urged staff to conserve personal protective equipment — in some cases safely reusing masks and patients’ gowns — to avoid falling short as needs rise.

 Staff members — including nurses and medical assistants — are being redeployed from outpatient clinics to help at hospitals, and doctors are having to learn to work outside their usual skill set.
 Surgeons and anesthesiologists are pressed into service in intensive-care units, guided by ICU doctors.